Crypto-PPML/Crypto-PPML.github.io/2021/index.markdown

 Submissions must comply with the following rules:
-- Submissions can be full papers, abstracts (maximum 2 pages), or the expected presentation slides.
+- We encourage submitting full papers.
+Abstracts can also be provided.
 - Submissions must be non-anonymous and must clearly specify which author will give the talk.
 - The submission should provide sufficient detail to explain what the talk will be about.
 - As the workshop does not have formal proceedings, we accept contributed talk proposals which correspond to papers that are under submission or already published elsewhere (parallel submissions are allowed).